samrap/laravel-validation/README.md

 `Samrap\Validation\ValidationServiceProvider::class`

-Finally, the base `Validator` class needs to be published to a new `app/Validation` directory.
+Finally, the base `Validator` class needs to be published to a new `app/Validators` directory.
 This can be done using the `vendor:publish` command:

 `php artisan vendor:publish`

 ### Usage
 ---
-All validators reside in the `app/Validation` directory and extend the abstract class `App\Validation\Validator`.
+All validators reside in the `app/Validators` directory and extend the abstract class `App\Validators\Validator`.
 There should be one validator class per model.
 For example, the validator for a `User` model could be called `UserValidator`.

 Laravel Validation provides a useful artisan command for generating new validators on the fly.
 Let's create a validator for our `User` model and define some rules:

 `php artisan make:validator UserValidator`

-This will create a new `UserValidator` class in the `app/Validation` directory that looks like this:
+This will create a new `UserValidator` class in the `app/Validators` directory that looks like this:

 ```
 <?php

-namespace App\Validation;
+namespace App\Validators;

-use App\Validation\Validator;
+use App\Validators\Validator;

 class UserValidator extends Validator
 {